nhatminh743/Plate_Detection/README.md

 ### Connect Two Main Steps:

-I connect total of 5 pipeline to process the plate image:
+I connect total of 5 pipeline to process the plate image and test them on a test set:

-1. OpenCV - CNN
+1. OpenCV - CNN: 0%
-2. OpenCV - EasyOCR
+2. OpenCV - EasyOCR: 21%
-3. YOLO - CNN
+3. YOLO - CNN: 4%
 4. YOLO - EasyOCR: 36%
 5. YOLO - YOLO: 94%

+The test set contains harsher condition compare to overall train set.

 Based on the result on the test set, I decide to proceed with YOLO-YOLO.